 Karnataka bandh tomorrow: What is open, what is closed

 Bengaluru, Feb 12: Normal life likely to be hit on Thursday as a collective of pro-Kannada organisations have called for a strike demanding increasing reservation of jobs for Kannadigas in the state.
+However, the Karnataka bandh on February 13 is likely to be a low key affair.

 The dawn to dusk bandh has been called by the Karnataka Sanghatanegala Okkoota calling for the implementation of the Sarojini Mahishi report which recommends job reservations to Kannadigas in the state in both the private and government sectors.